‘Civil Law, Common Law, Customary Law: Consonance, Divergence and Transformation in Western Europe from the late eleventh to the thirteenth centuries’

 The project is funded by a European Research Council ‘Advanced Grant’ of €2,161,501.
 (Grant agreement number: 740611 CLCLCL).

-The project employs four post-doctoral fellows and will also appoint two PhD students to start in the autumn of 2018.
+The project currently employs four post-doctoral fellows.
+Two PhD students will start in the autumn of 2018.